Generalized covariant prescriptions for averaging cosmological observables

-Just to be more explicit, let us give a very simple example concerning the observation of {standard-candle sources}.
-If we can measure their redshift we can consider a free-falling observer receiving photons emitted from those sources that are located on constant-redshift surfaces.
-On the other hand, if we can also measure the size of those sources, we can relate their luminosity to their angular sizes: in that case we can still consider a free-falling observer receiving photons from sources that now lie on constant angular-distance surfaces.
-The two setups are different and corresponds to different kinds of averaging.
-In principle, there is also the possibility of receiving different messengers from the same source: the fact that such signals may travel along different paths \cite{Fanizza:2015gdn} may lead to different averaged results even if the properties of the source and of the observer are the same.
+As we will discuss in the next Section, this first kind of average can still take different explicit forms, and leads to the first class of general averaging prescriptions proposed in this paper.
+To be more explicit, let us give also a very simple example concerning the observation of standard-candle sources.
+If we can measure their redshift we can then consider a free-falling observer receiving photons emitted from sources that are located on constant-redshift surfaces.
+On the other hand, if we can also measure the angular size of those sources, we can relate their luminosity to their angular sizes.
+In that case we can still consider a free-falling observer, receiving photons, however, from sources that now lie on constant angular-distance surfaces.
+When averaging the corresponding observational data we find that the two setups lead to different window functions selecting different integration domains, and thus corresponding to different averaging integrals.
+In principle, there is also the possibility of receiving different messengers from the same source: the fact that such signals may travel along different paths \cite{Fanizza:2015gdn} may lead, again, to different window functions, different average integrals and thus different averaged results, even if the properties of the source and of the observer are the same.

-In this paper we will present two very general and fully covariant prescriptions, adapted to define cosmological averages for observations based on light-like signals.
-They are both new, at least at the level of their general formulation allowing the choice of physically different observers and average surfaces.
-One of them represents a straightforward generalization of a geometric averaging procedure already presented in a previous paper \cite{1}.
-The other is directly inspired by a close contact with the observational approach, and seems to reproduce, in a particular case, the averaging procedure recently discussed in \cite{Yoo,2}.